vanus-labs/docs/content/cloud-docs/sink/slack-app/setup.md

 ---

-### Step 3: Slack App Connection Settings

-**Complete Set Up**
+### Personalize Event Structure

 :::note
-This is a general instruction on how to complete event subscription and configure your connection settings in Vanus Connect, which can be applied to any source pairing.
+This is a general instruction on how to personalize your event structure.
+You can structure your events to suit your specific requirements and create connections for different scenarios.
 :::

 1. Paste the **Bot User OAuth Token**① field, and click on **Display sample events**② for reference.